First Sunday Welcome Party

 If you’ve already taken FPU before you may retake the class for free!

 to take hold of the life that is truly life.

-To teach Generosity Principles, we alternate studying one of two books: one from Andy Stanley and the other from Randy Alcorn.
-This class is part book-study, part video lesson, and part discussion.
-We will dive deeper what generosity looks like and what part it plays in the Christian life.
-We will read the assigned chapters from How to Be Rich, by Andy Stanley, and The Treasure Principle, by Randy Alcorn.
-Then, will meet together to watch the accompanying Right Now Media video lessons, followed by a group discussion.
+To teach Generosity Principles, we read a generosity-themed book together.
+This class is usually part book-study, part video lesson, and part discussion.
+We dive deeper into what generosity looks like and what part it plays in the Christian life.
+We read the assigned chapters from The Treasure Principle, by Randy Alcorn (or another book).
+Then, we meet together to watch the accompanying Right Now Media video lessons, followed by a group discussion.

-Stanley and Alcorn bring to our attention different ways to think about what it means to be generous.
-Both authors offer challenging, but hopeful, insights into generosity.
+Alcorn brings to our attention different ways to think about what it means to be generous.
+We may also read from other authors who offer challenging, but hopeful, insights into generosity.

 The Panters have experienced personal transformation through the Financial Peace program and gained a deep passion for encouraging others to pursue lives of generousity.Contact the Panters